-Measures Withdrawn From Consideration
+Measure Withdrawn From Consideration

 One measure previously endorsed by NQF was either not resubmitted for maintenance of endorsement or was withdrawn during the endorsement evaluation process.
-Endorsement for this measure will be removed.
+Endorsement for this measure has been removed.

 Table 2.
 Measures Withdrawn From Consideration

 Measure Reason for withdrawal NQF #1790 Risk-Adjusted Morbidity and Mortality for Lung Resection for Lung Cancer Retired by the developer